Sitecore/sitecore-xamarin-pcl-sdk/README.md

 * Windows Phone 8 and newer

-It uses the modern C# approaches such as :
+It uses the modern C# approaches such as:
 * PCL distribution
 * async/await based API
 * Fluent interface